 Thigh lift surgery is most frequently requested by patients who have lost a significant amount of weight and have been left with loose skin on the upper thighs.
 Whilst small reductions in thigh size are possible with thigh lift surgery, the main effect of the surgery is to tighten and lift the thigh skin.
 Mr Morritt offered a variety of options for thigh lift surgery which generally involve a combination of skin excision and liposuction.
 Scars generally run along the inside of the thigh (full thigh lift) or along the groin crease (medial thigh lift).
+Surgery is from £7940.

 Who is a good candidate for thigh lift surgery?

-The best candidates for thigh lift surgery are patients who have excess skin and are within the ideal body weight (BMI 20-25), are at a stable body weight that they can maintain and who are in good physical and mental health (do not have any serious medical or mental health problems).
+The best candidates for thigh lift surgery are patients who have excess skin and are within or close to the ideal body weight (BMI 28 or less), are at a stable body weight that they can maintain and who are in good physical and mental health (do not have any serious medical or mental health problems).
 Regrettably, as nicotine and smoking are known to affect the circulation to the skin (the skin can die), Mr Morritt is not able to undertake the surgery in patients who are smoking or taking nicotine in any form (patients need to stop nicotine for 6 weeks before and after surgery).
 It is generally recommended that patients wait at least 6 months after significant weight loss before having a thigh lift surgery.

 Thigh lift – operation